hack-the-crisis-web/htc-web/src/content/tracklists/mental-health.md

       generation (13-19 years old) safe and meaningfully active?
 We need a community based solution that will help engage young people in to acitivites that will empower the youth and strenghten the local community.
+  - title: >-
+      How to cope with stress and anxiety created by the isolation and uncertainty
+    logo: /img/pipedrive.png
+    logoTitle: by Pipedrive
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      We have been given instructions on how we can contribute to flatten the curve, to keep our risk-groups more safe by washing our hands, keeping our distance and reserving time for them to go stock up their supplies.
+This gives us a sense of controllable actions, and therefore reduces anxiety.
+      How can we support people to retake control of their mental health; those who are struggling to find a great work-life or digital versus real life balance, who are crippled by the fear of not knowing if they will have any income on the next payday, or find it challenging to be with their children 24/7 and not having a single moment of break.
+Let’s join forces and build solutions to get the help we need before it breaks us.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="892920bc5458b727fec3a4346f9c29d08db63c4a"